Inouye165/React-Photo-App/docs/TESTING.md

 # Running tests

-This project uses Vitest for frontend tests and Jest/Supertest for backend tests.
+Lumina uses Vitest for frontend tests and Jest/Supertest for backend tests.
 CI setup depends on your environment and is not guaranteed to be committed in this repository.

 Requirements
 - Node.js 20+ (see root `package.json` engines)